ciralproject/ciralproject.github.io/index.md

         icon: bi-graph-up
         #url: '#'
       - title: Working Notes
-        text:  Each team is be required to submit a working note detailing their proposed retrieval system and approach to the task.
+        text:  Each team is required to submit a working note detailing their proposed retrieval system and approach to the task.
 The required format for the working note is the ACM SIG’s template, with a maximum of 5 pages.
 Submissions would be made to the track’s email at <a href="mailto:ciralproject23@gmail.com">ciralproject23@gmail.com</a>.
         icon: bi-file-earmark-pdf

   - type: datasets.html